LUNG CANCER SCREENING REVIEW (MAY 2013) -

 increase with each subsequent scan, particularly in this population that has a higher risk of mortality from a number of other diseases (ex. heart disease, head and neck cancers, etc.)

-- Given the high number of false-positive results, patients who undergo screening will be subjected to numerous repeat scans and other procedures that are unnecessary
+- Given the high number of false-positive results, patients who undergo screening will be subjected to numerous repeat scans and other procedures that are unnecessary.
+An observational study

 - Studies comparing CT scan to no screening are ongoing in Europe.
 Interim results from several of these trials have found no mortality benefit